 - The desired output for the power supply is 3.8V.
-So, the difference between the input source and the desired output is not great and therefore a linear regulator can be used.
-A switching power supply is preferred to reduce power consumption. - When using a linear regulator, a proper heat sink must be provided to dissipate the generated power. - A bypass low ESR capacitor of adequate capacity must be provided to cut the current absorption peaks near the LE910Cx module.
-A 100 μF tantalum capacitor is usually suitable on both VBATT and VBATT PA power lines. - Make sure that the low ESR capacitor on the power supply output (usually a tantalum one) is rated at least 10V. - A protection diode must be placed near the power input to protect the LE910Cx module from power polarity inversion.
+So, the difference between the input source and the desired output is not big, and therefore a linear regulator can be used.
+A switching power supply is preferred to reduce power consumption. - When using a linear regulator, a proper heat sink must be provided to dissipate the power generated. - A bypass low ESR capacitor of adequate capacity must be provided to cut the current absorption peaks close to the LE910Cx module.
+A 100 μF tantalum capacitor is usually suitable on both VBATT and VBATT_PA power lines. - Make sure that the low ESR capacitor on the power supply output (usually a tantalum one) is rated at least 10V. - A protection diode must be inserted close to the power input to protect the LE910Cx module from power polarity inversion.

-Figure 14 shows an example of a linear regulator with 5V input.
+Figure 10 shows an example of a linear regulator with 5V input.

-Figure 14: Example of Linear Regulator with 5V Input
+Figure 10: Example of Linear Regulator with 5V Input